 Belarus had a national final with a public vote last year.
 Much has happened in Belarus in the meantime, and last year’s winners have been ruled out for 2021 – like many other artists, they have been deemed as being against the government in the ongoing anti-government demos and movement following the presidential elections.
 Submissions for songs are currently open and a panel of judges will decide which songs will take part in a further selection process.
 This process will take place in February or March, though it is unclear if this will be in the form of a national final.

 Belgium are sticking to their internal selection from 2020 though with the departure of the female lead singer (they have got through a lot in their time), the band will have a different make up for 2021 with a new female singer.
 The song was revealed on 4 March.

 At the time of cancellation, Bulgaria had reached top of the betting odds to win 2020, and it’s no surprise they have stuck with internally-selected Victoria for 2021.
 The song will be internally selected but Victoria and the delegation will be “market testing” by releasing 6 songs that might be the entry.
 All six songs have now been released, and can be seen on Victoria’s YouTube channel.
 The selected song will be revealed on 10 March.

 Selected artist: Victoria

 Having decided not to select the winner of last year’s national final, Croatia will again have a national final, Dora 2021, which will take place on 13 February.
-Last year’s artist has said he will not be entering.
-This selection’s finalists will be revealed on 15 December and included former Eurovision finalist Nina Kraljić (2016), Mia Negovetić, runner up in Dora 2021 (losing only by a tie break), and a song co-written by Boris Milanov (writer of several recent successful Eurovision songs).
+Last year’s artist, Damir Kedžo said he was not entering a song in 2021.
+The line up was revealed on 15 December and included former Eurovision finalist Nina Kraljić (2016), Mia Negovetić, runner up in Dora 2021 (losing only by a tie break), and a song co-written by Boris Milanov (writer of several recent successful Eurovision songs).
 In the end, the winner was none of these!

 There was a lot of speculation on who would be Cyprus’s internally-selected artist for 2021 given the broadcaster has said they were looking for a more “well-known” artist.
 Towards end of November, it was announced Greek singer Elena Tsagrinou would represent Cypus and the songwriting team would include the experienced (and ubiquitous) Laurell Barker and also Thomas Stengaard whose writing credits include Germany’s 4th place achieving song from 2018 “You Let Me Walk Alone” and the 2013 winner from Denmark, “Only Teardrops”.
 Artistic director Marvin Dietmann will be in charge of the staging – he previously was artistic director for Austrian in 2014 (Conchita Wurst and Rise Like a Phoenix), 2016 and 2018.